Jaws: The Revenge: Filming

 The cast and crew moved to Nassau in the Bahamas on February 9, beginning principal photography there the next day.
 Like the production of the first two films, they encountered many problems with varying weather conditions.
 The location did not offer the "perfect world" that the 38-day shoot required.
 Cover shots were filmed on shore and in interior sets.
-The film was shot in the Super 35 format.

-Special effects
+Cinematographer McPherson reports that some scenes had to be filmed across several days, presenting challenges for matching the weather.

+The underwater sequences were coordinated from an 85 ft boat called Moby II.
+Second Unit Director Jordan Klein says that it was initially challenging for the actors to get used to the "foreign environment" of performing underwater.
+Stunt performer Gavin McKinney stood in for Lance Guest in the scene with the moray eel because it was potentially dangerous.

+Principal photography completed in Nassau on May 26, although the special effects team continued working until 4 June.
+Production then moved to the two sets which had been constructed at Universal Studios for the Neptune's Folly sequences, and also some reshoots of Sean's death.
+A tank had been painted to replicate Nassau's seabed, and a huge backdrop was painted to look like the Bahamas sky.
+However, as John McPherson points out, the backdrop looked rather artificial, which the production had no remaining time to resolve.

+The film was shot in the Super 35 format, with Arriflex cameras equipped with Zeiss Superspeed lenses for underwater sequences.
+Cinematographer John McPherson also supervised the underwater unit, which was headed by Pete Romano.
+Whereas underwater photography was normally filmed with an anamorphic lens, requiring overhead lighting, Romano filmed these "sequences with Zeiss, a 35 mm super-speed lens, which allows the natural ambiance to come through on film."

 The special effects team, headed by Henry Millar, had arrived at South Beach, Nassau on January 12, 1987, almost a month before principal photography commenced there.
 In the official press release, Millar says that when he became involved "we didn't even have a script ... but as the story developed and they started telling us all what they wanted ...
 I knew this wasn't going to be like any other shark anyone had ever seen."